pulumi/terraform-provider-digitalocean/docs/data-sources/droplets.md

 Get information on Droplets for use in other resources, with the ability to filter and sort the results.
 If no filters are specified, all Droplets will be returned.

-This data source is useful if the Droplets in question are not managed by Terraform or you need to utilize any of the Droplets' data.
+This data source is useful if the Droplets in question are not managed by the provider or you need to utilize any of the Droplets' data.

 Note: You can use the [`digitalocean_droplet`](droplet) data source to obtain metadata